 To meet these reporting expectations, boards of directors will need to guide companies toward a path that bridges the gap between investors and corporations.
 PwC recommends board work to answer seven strategic ESG reporting questions:

 - Are ESG risks included in the company’s ERM program?
 If so, what are the key ESG risks and how are we addressing them?
+We would add, is the company aware of it’s ESG risk score and rating?

 - How is ESG “baked into” our long-term strategy?